Overview of How Zoomdata Handles Data Fusion

 Data fusion allows for the joining of disparate data sources that is connected to Zoomdata.
 In order to fuse these disparate sources together, you need to join matching fields from the different data sources in the Fusion Editor (as shown in Figure 9).
 The Fusion Editor identifies the attributes to be used in the fusion.
 You can simply drag-and-drop attributes from the data source list into the work area to build your fused source.
 Instructions for using the Editor is provided in the article Setting Up Data Fusion in Zoomdata .

-Once you have joined the necessary fields from the datasets, you will be able to visualize and explore this fused dataset like any other data source.
+Once you have joined the necessary fields from the datasets, you are able to visualize and explore this fused dataset like any other data source.
 The key step in the process is to identify and specify the fields to be joined across the targeted data sources.

 Data Fusion Use Cases